What is an AI-Free Photographer?

 — Yoda

-Yet at the same time we embrace (usually in the name of efficiency and cost savings) solutions that lead us to spend time and energy on things that are the opposite of these values: social media, fast food, cheap product knock-offs.
+Yet we then spend time and energy on things that are the opposite of these values: social media, fast food, cheap product knock-offs.

-But we truly need to be careful about what other human pursuits we delegate to the bots, for whatever reason.
+AI holds out immense hope of helping us save time and money on mundane tasks.
+But we need to be careful about what we delegate to the bots.

-To be human is to be imperfect, to constantly be striving for improvement, to be in relationship with other humans.
-It is to create unique works of art and culture formed from human consciousness, to share in our human experience through the exchange of ideas.
+To be human is to be in relationship with other humans, to share in our human experience through the exchange of ideas.

-Simon Sinek, the philosopher of business and self posed an interesting thought experiment on this topic.
-Imagine, he said, you were struggling with your partner and didn't know what to do.
-So you entered a prompt into ChatGPT and it spit back some advice about what to say in your sticky situation.
-And then you said that to your partner, who, felt this didn't quite sound like you.
-And they said, "did you get that from ChatGPT"?
+Simon Sinek posed this interesting thought experiment.
+Imagine you are struggling with your partner and don't know what to do.
+So you enter a prompt into ChatGPT and it spits back some advice about what to say in your sticky situation.
+And so you use those words with your partner.
+But your partner senses that these words don't sound like you.
+So they ask, "Did you get that from ChatGPT"?
 How do you think the rest of the interaction would go?